BS in Mechanical Engineering

 The MechSE Department maintains a cumulative 2.25 grade-point-average (GPA) requirement for lower-level technical courses.
 In order for a student to move onto upper-level (generally 300/400-level) ME or TAM courses, the 2.25 GPA requirement must be met.
 Failure to meet the 2.25 GPA will require students to retake previous coursework and potentially reduce course loads to meet the 2.25 GPA requirement.

-Once students gets into their upper-level, more specialized coursework, a cumulative technical GPA (TGPA) requirement is implemented in addition to the traditional cumulative GPA requirement (>2.0 GPA to remain clear of probationary status).
-Students who do not have a TGPA of atleast 2.0 will be subject to probationary rules and will not be able to graduate.
-For more information on probationary rules, please see the Student Code, Article 3 - Academic Policies and Regulations.
+Once students gets into their upper-level, more specialized coursework, a cumulative technical GPA (TGPA) requirement is implemented in addition to the traditional cumulative GPA requirement (>2.0 GPA to remain clear of academic warning status).
+Students who do not have a TGPA of atleast 2.0 will be subject to academic warning rules and will not be able to graduate.
+For more information on academic standing rules, please see the Student Code, Article 3 - Academic Standing Rules.

 The back of the ME flowsheet indicates courses in the ME curriculum subject to 2.25 GPA and TGPA rules.